To enable auto-uploads to the Michelson Found Animals Registry go to Configuration > Uploads and Integrations > Microchip Registries:

 - Pre-intake animals with microchips on their records.
 The chip will be uploaded only once the animal's intake is completed.

-- An adopted animal with a registered microchip being returned.
-However, once the animal is adopted out again, the chip will be re-registered to the new owner.
+- Animals that are re-intaken with a microchip already on their record, e.g. an adopted animal with a registered microchip being returned.
+However, once the animal is outcomed again, the chip will be re-registered to the new owner.

-- Transfer outcomes will not register to the transfer partner
+- Transfer outcomes and service outcomes to a partner will not register to the partner.

 - Chips that are added or updated after the 3-day period, will not be uploaded.
 This article provides information on how to handle those chips: How do we manually register microchips with Found Animals?